Rodrigues parrot: Extinction

-Of the eight or so parrot species endemic to the Mascarenes, only the echo parakeet (Psittacula eques echo) of Mauritius has survived.
+Of the eight or so parrot species endemic to the Mascarenes, only the echo parakeet of Mauritius has survived.
 The others were likely all made extinct by a combination of excessive hunting and deforestation by humans.
 Like mainland Rodrigues, the offshore islets were eventually infested by rats, which is believed to have caused the demise of the Rodrigues parrot and other birds there.
+Cats may also have hunted the remaining birds.
 The rats probably preyed on their eggs and chicks.

+Leguat mentioned use of local parrots as food, but it is uncertain whether the green species was the Rodrigues parrot or a green Newton's parakeet:

-Pingré indicated that local species were popular game, and found that the Rodrigues parrot was rare:
+Pingré indicated in 1671 that local species were popular game, and found that the Rodrigues parrot was rare:

 Pingré also reported that the island was becoming deforested by tortoise hunters who set fires to clear vegetation.
 Along with direct hunting of the parrots, this likely led to a reduction in the population of Rodrigues parrots.
 Pingré's 1761 account is the last known mention of the species, and it probably became extinct soon after.